Internal Medicine

 In addition to these topics, lectures will be given on social determinants of health, quality and process improvement, business of medicine, medical ethics, diversity and inclusion, and other subjects determined necessary and relevant by the Program Evaluation Committee.

-Didactics will be in-person, onsite at Northwest Health – Porter on Wednesday mornings from 7am to 1pm.
+Didactics will be in-person, onsite at Northwest Health – Porter on Thursday mornings from 7am to 1pm.
 Residents unable to attend can join virtually via GoogleMeet.
 The didactics are structured with a weekly “theme” based on ACGME-required learning (quality/process improvement, addiction medicine, etc.) and ABIM Board Exam Blue Print (Cardiology, Endocrinology, etc.).
 Material related to all conferences such as journal articles, presentation material, and handouts will be stored in New Innovations under the Conference Module.
 Residents need only log in, navigate to the conference schedule and click the conference of interest to access, download, and review the knowledge content they missed.
 Faculty can also use this to download their lecture from 18 months ago when the curriculum repeats so all they have to do is update it with any new evidence-based practices.

 More Information on Didactics: